EDUCBA

 Upper case 3-2

 After applying the upper(A1), “India” is converted to “INDIA” as below, where all letters are in the upper case.
-A1 is the parameter which implies that we were changing the text case of the A1 cell, and the result is shown in the B1 cell.
+A1 is the parameter that implies that we were changing the text case of the A1 cell, and the result is shown in the B1 cell.

 Upper case 3-3